What Is the Descending Dove Symbol? – History and Meaning

 History of the “Descending Dove” Symbol

 The dove symbolizes concepts such as peace, optimism and hope.
 It has a gentle, non-threatening appearance and has been referenced since ancient times in various cultures.
 It’s one of the first two birds mentioned in the Bible and recurs several times over the course of the text.
 Several accounts in the Bible used doves in a positive note, which made some Christians incorporate the symbolism into their faith.
-For example, the dove is a key figure in the story of Noah and the Great Flood, which contributed to the belief that the dove and olive branch symbolizes peace.
-In religious rituals, doves were used by the ancient Israelites for burnt offerings within the tabernacle and temples.
-In fact, the Mosaic Law specified the use of doves in certain sacrifices and purification rites.

 However, the symbol of the descending dove is specifically Christian, referred to in the story of the baptism of Christ in the New Testament.
 Accordingly, Jesus went to the Jordan River to get baptized.
-It’s described that after he came up from the water, “he saw God’s spirit descending like a dove and coming upon him” (Matthew 3:16, 17).
+It’s described that after he came up from the water, “He saw God’s spirit descending like a dove and coming upon him” (Matthew 3:16, 17).
 From that description comes the image of a descending dove, coming towards earth from heaven.

-Meaning and Symbolism of the Descending Dove
+Symbolism of the Descending Dove

 Descending dove